 From leaving art school until recently I supported myself by working at various jobs at ad agencies, at an arts related non-profit, and even giving drawing lessons, finally working for myself as a graphic artist and website designer.

 My work is reviewed in local and national publications including the New York Times.
 I am also the recipient of a National Endowment for the Arts grant.

-I am represented by the Carter Burden Gallery in New York City and Blink Art a division of ADC Fine Art in Cincinnati, OH.
+I am represented by the Carter Burden Gallery in New York City.